-When driving, there’s no way to determine whether or not you’ll face a sudden obstacle, causing you to suddenly step on the brakes or swerve.
+When driving, there’s no way to determine whether or not you’ll face a sudden obstacle that causes you to suddenly step on the brakes or swerve.
 If this happens, your dog can easily be thrown from the truck bed and onto the road.
-Not only does this increase the chances of either the injury or death of your dog, but it also increases the chance that he will be struck by another vehicle.
+Not only does this increase the chances of either the injury or death of your dog, but it also increases the chance that they will be struck by another vehicle.

-He might even cause an accident when a car swerves to avoid hitting him.
-Putting your dog on a restraint won’t help either; there have been cases where dogs have been strangled or dragged after being thrown from a truck bed.
+Your dog might even cause an accident when a car swerves to avoid hitting them.
+Putting your dog on a restraint won’t help either; there have been cases where dogs have been strangled or dragged after being thrown from a truck.